 When you want to surprise your other half with a romantic weekend getaway the first thought is often a hotel.
-A luxury hotel room is certainly going to be appreciated, but what if what your partner really wants is peace and quiet away from the chaos of the city?
+A luxury hotel room is certainly going to be appreciated, but what if what your partner really enjoy is peace and quiet away from the chaos of the city and get into the wilderness to get some fresh air?
 Perhaps your partner is an adventurous person or already a lover of the outdoors.
-Regardless, setting up camping trip is a wonderful idea to show them you care in a unique way.
+Regardless, setting up camping trip is a wonderful and perfect idea to show them you care in a unique way.

-Here are 8 romantic camping tips to keep in mind when planning out a charming night for your significant other.
+Here are 8 romantic camping tips to keep in mind when planning out a romantic night for your significant other.

-If you and your partner both love camping then you can get a bit more creative.
+If you and your partner are a camping couple then you can get a bit more creative.
 Consider a waterfront camping spot or a peaceful location in a meadow.
 Keep in mind that if you’re bringing a lot of gear (i.e. car camping) you’ll need to choose a spot you can access by car.
-Consider your partner’s athletic ability as well.
-A short hike to the camping spot can be invigorating and very enjoyable, adding even more to the experience.
+Consider your partner’s athletic ability as well or how much they enjoy to walk long distances.
+A short walk or hike to the camping spot can be invigorating and very enjoyable, adding even more to the experience.
 A hike that is a bit too long may exhaust both of you, potentially leaving you a little cranky by the time you reach your site.

-You probably don’t want to leave your phone in the car, just in case of emergency, but apply an unplugged rule to the campsite.
+You or your couple probably don’t want to leave your phone in the car, just in case of emergency, but apply an unplugged rule to the campsite.
 Neither of you should be on Facebook, texting friends, or otherwise engaged on your phones.
-Keep them on silent and enjoy your time simply being with each other.
-Certainly feel free to snap pictures to share, but don’t start uploading them on Instagram until you get home.
+Keep them on silent and enjoy your beautiful couple time simply being with each other.
+Certainly, feel free to snap pictures to share, but don’t start uploading them on Instagram until you get home.